 It is assumed that all the basics of knowing your customers and all the basics of marketing have already been covered.
 What now needs to be done is to identify what products to push, what channels to tap, and what messages to send.
 Do the math and make a compelling offer that will make it difficult for your customers to resist.
 Get things moving and drum up excitement in your social media accounts.
 If necessary, hire social media creators and managers to take care of your postings and engagements.
 You can get a sense of what’s popular and what your customers are most likely to buy when you ‘listen’ to their social media interactions.
 This should give you a good idea of what products you might have to bulk up on in your inventory.

 Use our Free eCommerce Money Calculator below to calculate your own earnings' potential

 eCommerce Revenue Estimator

 Avg Price per Item

 Leverage Insights to Maximize Black Friday Sales

 There is no doubt that eCommerce is growing bigger and stronger every day.
-With the health and economic crisis still looming all over the world, most consumers are still staying home.
-Even those in countries that have eased their restrictions are opting to still do their shopping online.
+Consumers’ expectations for digital experiences are increasing, so brands have to keep up.
 It would be the wisest move for brands to fortify their online presence.
 The focus should be on creating an exciting place where customers can shop for products that give them more value.
 They have to provide products and shopping experiences that exceed their customers’ higher expectations.